There are five Divisions in the Commission. These are

 Administration Division

-The Administration Division looks after the establishment, administrative and related requirements of the Chairperson and Members of the NHRC.
+The Administration Division looks after the establishment, administrative and related requirements of the Chairperson, Members and staff of the NHRC.
 Besides, it looks into personnel, accounts, library and other requirements of the officers and staff of the NHRC.
-The work of the Division is handled by the Joint Secretary (P&A) who is assisted by a Director, Under Secretaries, Section Officers, Assistants and other secretarial staff.
+The work of the Division is handled by the Joint Secretary (P&A) who is assisted by a Director, Deputy, Secretary, Under Secretaries, Section Officers, Assistants and other secretarial staff.